abhimanyuchaudhary/task/README.md

   * Makeit so that signout takes you to landing page and all buttons are not pressable till logged in, for this bring the buttons to react
   * So if someone refreshes he is logged out, we don't want this but not a priority rn.
   * Making loading animation
+  * Make it look good
   * ~~make a task deletable, or do able rather~~
-  * Tasks can be deleted but if a list is empties while deleting things stop working
+  * ~~Tasks can be deleted but if a list is empties while deleting things stop working~~
   * ~~maybe change how api si called, do the .fetch thing~~